Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Guardian  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/Guardian.png" Align=left width=20% height=20%>

-Once a round, if you or an ally within 30ft of you takes damage, you can choose to trigger Guardian.
-You and the selected ally immediately gain temporary hit points equal to four times your proficiency bonus and the ally gains resistance from all incoming damage until the start of their turn.
-Guardian activates before you would take the initial damage.
+Once per combat when you or an ally within 30 feet of you takes damage, before you can choose grant yourself and that ally temporary hit points.
+The target taking damage gains temporary hit points equal to eight times your proficiency bonus and the other gains half that amount.

-Once this action is used, it cannot be used again until 24 seconds have passed.

 ---

 ### Grasp of the Undying  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/GraspOfTheUndying.png" Align=left width=20% height=20%>

 Once a turn when you damage an enemy or take damage from an enemy, you gain a stack of Grasp.
-When you are at three stacks, your next attack deals 1d6 additional necrotic damage.
+When you are at three stacks, your next attack deals 2d6 additional necrotic damage.
 You heal equal to the damage dealt from this effect.

 In addition you gain a stack of Undying whenever you drain an opponent using this ability.
-You gain +1 maximum hit points for every fifth stack of Undying you have and you gain +1 additional necrotic damage for every 20th stack you have.
+For every 15th stack, you gain maximum hit points equal to your level.

 The damage increases by 1d6 at level 5, 9, 13 and 17.